They say that change is the only constant, and this phrase is especially relevant to the management world!

 This isn’t necessarily something that you control as much as you recognise and survive.

 A new process or “norm” creates itself as a result of the failure of another and usually takes its own shape.
 You can, of course, refine it as it develops but it is not usually planned.

-Being able to recognise the three types of change should help you to develop your own change management skills.
-If you can identify the type of change occuring in your workplace you’ll be better able to control the reactions your team members have to those changes!
+Being able to recognise the three types of change should help you to develop your own Change Management skills.
+If you can identify the type of change occurring in your workplace you’ll be better able to control the reactions your team members have to those changes!

 Before I sign off, here are some more articles for you on managing change within your company: